process-engine/dynamic_ui_core/README.md

 ## Configure and Display confirm UserTasks

-To configure a UserTask to use the "confirm" control add the `preferredControl` key with the value `confirm` to the properties of the UserTask.
+To configure a UserTask to use the "confirm", control add the `preferredControl` key with the value `confirm` to the properties of the UserTask.

 ![Confirm UserTask 1](./docs/images/ConfirmUserTask(1).png)